-4.1 Interface
+4.7 Interface

 GLC has a dedicated Interface Manager that will be GLC's primary relationship owner with local Councils, utility providers, adjoining projects, and key stakeholders such as SOPA and Place Management NSW.
-Other subject matter experts on the project including the SCEM and Place Managers will be required to participate in interface meetings.

-GLC Interface Manager works closely with the Sydney Metro interface team and ensure they are aware of discussions being carried out and invited to various meetings.
+Other subject matter experts on the project including the SCEM and GLC Interface Manager works closely with the Sydney Metro interface team and ensure they are aware of discussions being carried out and invited to various meetings.